SolidCharity/discourse_to_flarum/README.md

 3. Make sure PHP and the required libraries are installed.
 4. Download script and configuration. (migrate.yaml)
 5. Configure your export- and import databases.
+6. install TextFormatter with composer: composer require s9e/text-formatter
-6. Run the script and press 'ENTER' to start the first migration step.
+7. Run the script and press 'ENTER' to start the first migration step.

 ## Required Libraries